influxdata/docs-v2/content/v2.0/write-data/use-telegraf/auto-config/_index.md

    Plugins listed with a <span style="color:#32B08C">{{< icon "check" >}}</span>
    require no additional configuration.
    To configure a plugin or access plugin documentation, click the plugin name.

+   {{% note %}}
+   Not all available plugins are listed on this screen.
+For more information on manually configuring additional plugins, see [Manually add Telegraf plugins](/v2.0/write-data/use-telegraf/manual-config/).
+   {{% /note %}}

 8. Provide a **Telegraf Configuration Name** and an optional **Telegraf Configuration Description**.
 9. Click **Create and Verify**.
 10. The **Test Your Configuration** page provides instructions for how to start